Commisso 'ndrina

 The Commisso 'ndrina ([komˈmisso, ˈkɔmmisso]) is a powerful clan of the 'Ndrangheta, a criminal and mafia-type organization in Calabria, Italy.
 The 'ndrina is based in Siderno, but also has a branch in the Greater Toronto Area in Canada as part of the Siderno Group.
-The Commisso clan is involved in international drug trafficking using family ties in Italy, Canada, the United States and Australia.
+The Commisso clan is involved in international drug trafficking using family ties in Italy and Canada.

 In Siderno

-Girolamo Commisso was a sgarrista in the 'Ndrangheta in Siderno, making him a mid-ranking figure, until his murder in 1948.
-Girolamo Commisso left behind a widow and three sons Rocco Remo, Cosimo and Michele who vowed to avenge their father.
-In 1961, the Commisso brothers moved to Canada, settling in Toronto, but did not forget their father.
+Girolamo Commisso was a sgarrista in the 'Ndrangheta in the Gioiosa Ionica neighbourhood of Siderno, making him a mid-ranking figure, until his murder in 1948.
+Girolamo Commisso left behind a widow and three sons, Rocco Remo, Cosimo and Michele, who vowed to avenge their father.
+In 1961, the Commisso brothers moved to Canada, settling in Toronto, but did not forget their father's murder.
 The murder of Girolamo Commisso was never solved, but it was believed to have been the work of two assassins, Salvatore Scarfo and Michale Alberti, both of whom fled to Argentina afterwards.